-With so much waste in our everyday routines, you might be looking for an option that is a litter safer for the planet.
+With so much waste in our everyday routines, you might be looking for an option that is a little safer for the planet.

-Biodegradable cat litter is made from natural and safe ingredients, and they are also earth friendly.
+The best biodegradable cat litter is made from natural and safe ingredients, and they are also earth-friendly.
 This way, you can feel good about the fact that your cat's waste is not contributing to our already overflowing landfills.

 If you're looking for a biodegradable and eco-friendly option, this litter made from tofu is a great choice.
 It's low dust and gentle on paws, making it a great choice for cats with sensitive feet.
 It also clumps well and controls odours effectively.

 Do kittens need different litter than adult cats?
 Not all kittens need special litter, but kittens struggling to master their litterbox skills can benefit from the best kitty litter.

 These special litters will help to attract your kitten to the box and will feel better on their small and delicate paws.
 Here's our top pick:

 This is a great option for those who have recently adopted a kitten.
 This litter works perfectly for training your new kitten to use the litter box.
 The litter is made with natural herbs that specifically attract and catch kittens' attention.

 You’ll also feel great about how low dust and fragrance-free this litter is.
 This best kitten litter also clumps up very well and is easy to clean, making it easy for you and extra clean for your new kitty.

 If you just can't handle the smell of your cat's litter box, then you might consider choosing a cat litter with a safe and natural scent.

 Scented can litters are available in many types and can help to cover up the unpleasant smells that come from your cat's bathroom.
 Here is our best scented cat litter: